limjesslyn/solana-wallet/README.md

 ### To Receive
 Click the receive icon located in the bottom-right of the page to copy your wallet address to your clipboard.
 If successful, a pop up will be shown that the address of your wallet have been saved to your clipboard.

+### To Sign-out
+Click the Sign-out option in the top navigation bar.
+Your sign-out is successful if your screen has change back to sign-in page.

 ***